tiburona/mbamk/cookiecutter_mbam/README.md

 # My Brain and Me

-My Brain and Me is a website that lets users upload their brain MRI's and get back an interactive visualization of their own brain.
+My Brain and Me is a website that lets users upload their brain MRIs and get back an interactive visualization of their own brain.

 ## Setting Up an Environment for Local Development and Testing.